 In Borneo, a number of rehabilitation centres for orangutans have been established.
-At these centres, orphaned young orangutans, which have been confiscated from poachers, are trained to live in the forest, after which they are released into safe areas, such as national parks.
+At these centres, orphaned young orangutans, which have been confiscated from poachers, are trained to live in the forest and then released into safe areas, such as national parks.

 Accompanied by staff members, we walk around the area, while they explain the purpose of the centre.
-Besides orangutans, other confiscated animals are also undergoing quarantine here, until they are ready to be released at a suitable location, among others a young sun bear (Helarctos malayanus), which loves to lick your fingers, a young clouded leopard (Neofelis nebulosa), southern pig-tailed macaques (Macaca nemestrina), southern slow lorises (Nycticebus coucang), a reticulated python (Python reticulatus), and paradise tree snakes (Chrysopelea paradisi), the latter belonging to a group of so-called ‘flying snakes’, which move through the trees incredibly fast, throwing themselves through the air, from one branch to the next.
+Besides orangutans, other confiscated animals are also undergoing quarantine here, until they are ready to be released at a suitable location, including a young sun bear (Helarctos malayanus), which loves to lick your fingers, a young clouded leopard (Neofelis nebulosa), southern pig-tailed macaques (Macaca nemestrina), southern slow lorises (Nycticebus coucang), a reticulated python (Python reticulatus), and paradise tree snakes (Chrysopelea paradisi).
+The latter belong to a group of so-called ‘flying snakes’, which move through the trees incredibly fast, throwing themselves through the air, from one branch to the next.

 The following morning, Vagn complains that a rooster started crowing in the middle of the night, right beneath the floor.
 The rest of us must have been very tired indeed, as we heard nothing.

 The greatest challenge, however, is to make the orphans associate in a natural way with other orangutans.
-In the forest, the mother will teach her young one everything, but these orphans have no mother – most of the mothers were shot illegally by poachers, who wanted to sell the young to a zoo or elsewhere.
+In the forest, the mother will teach her young everything, but these orphans have no mother, as the mothers were shot illegally by poachers, who wanted to sell the young to a zoo or elsewhere.
 If an orphan is detected by the authorities, it is confiscated and sent to a rehabilitation centre.

 Having no mother, the orphans often attach themselves closely to one another – or to their trainer.
 The latter, however, is not encouraged, as the young orangutans are not supposed to be too closely attached to people.
 But this is an almost impossible task, as they have an enormous need of physical contact.
 To embrace a small orangutan, clinging to you with arms and legs, is an unbelievably lovely experience.